Tyrone-Liu/ExperimentalApp/README.md

         3. Reproduce the bug.

-    - If the application can not launch
+    - If the app can not launch
         1. Run the following command in your computer's terminal *(Be sure to change the file path)*:

         ```
         adb logcat *:E > 'path_format_depending_on_system/LSA_LOGCAT.TXT'
         ```

-        2. Launch the application (let it crash).
+        2. Launch the app (let it crash).

 5. **Stop getting the logcat**
     - After collected the logcat, you need to manually stop it.
 You can: